A list of all Undergraduate courses in JCL:

 This course focuses on the natural world in which we live and the complex interrelationship between human activities, the values that determine these activities and their consequences for the environment.
 Course texts and assignments examine different societies’ belief systems along with their responsibility and attitudes toward the environment.
 Students are required to devote time each week to community engagement, essays, intellectual integrations and a self-assessment.
 Class sessions are supplemented by a biweekly activity lab.
 Prerequisites: JCL 10 or permission of instructor.
 Satisfies the Community Engagement and Common Good requirements of the Core Curriculum.
 Offered in the spring.

-140 Justice and Leadership in the Global Community
+140 Justice in the Global Community

 The purpose of this course is to gain broad-based exposure to some of the cultural, political and economic issues related to and arising from the processes of globalization.
 Students will study recent critical dialogues and philosophies of globalization, including issues of ethnicity / race, gender, identity, urban culture, post-nationalism, multiculturalism and postcolonial studies.
 Students are required to participate in class, lead discussions, write essays and journal responses, give an oral presentation and complete content examinations.
 Prerequisites: JCL 10 or permission of instructor.
 Satisfies the Global Perspectives and the Common Good requirements of the Core Curriculum.
 Offered fall and spring.